Baobabbo/PoolProject/README.md

 Simulated Pool game where each ball is a preiodic task and where the user can decide direction and intensity of its throw using the mouse.

+# Allegro Library
+We have used Allegro (version 4) Library that is an open suource graphic library for games.
+To install Allegro under Debian distributions execute this command from the terminal :
+	sudo apt‐get install liballegro4.4 liballegro4.4‐dev

 # Description

 - classic pool game, where the player has to pocket the balls